-COMPUTER SCIENCE, BA
+COMPUTER SCIENCE, BS

 Computer science is the study and design of computer systems, networks, software, and computing techniques.
-It is a dynamic field with a growing impact on the world today.
+But more importantly, it is a dynamic field with a growing impact on the world today.
+According to the U.S. Bureau of Labor Statistics, employment in computer and information technology occupations is projected to grow 13 percent from 2020 to 2030, faster than average for all occupations.